lazywithclass/videos/README.md

 </summary>
 Behind a world record speedrun there's more than just smashing on a controller, there's careful planning and knowledge about how the game works almost at the code level.
-For example the current WR holder uses how the game stores the destination of where the pipes send Mario to its advantage [gaining precious time](https://youtu.be/_FQJEzJ_cQw?t=342).
+For example the current WR holder uses how the game stores the destination of where the pipes send Mario to its advantage [saving time](https://youtu.be/_FQJEzJ_cQw?t=342).

 The explanation of [this part](https://youtu.be/_FQJEzJ_cQw?t=649) is incredible, tells you exactly how precise you have to be not to lose a precious *frames*, and why.
 As I've understood it Mario the game has some optimisations that you exploit to